 Spread out the chilies on a baking sheet.
 Bake for about 6 minutes, until a light char appears on the chilies, then remove from the oven.
 Wait for them to cool, which will take 5 to 10 minutes.

 Using a Food Processor, pulverize each type of roasted pepper in separate batches until they are a fine powder.
 Measure out:

 • ¼ cup guajillo chili powder

 Place the spices and liquids in a large mixing bowl.
-Mix together until the spices are thoroughly mixed into the liquid, breaking up any lumps, resulting in a thick soupy consistency.
+Mix together until the spices are thoroughly mixed into the liquid, breaking up any lumps.

 Pour the spice mixture into the bowl of ground meat.